setrar/MathEng/Tutorials/session_physics_problem_energy_dissipated.md

 E \approx 0.682 \, \text{Joules}
 $$

-Thus, the total energy dissipated in the resistor is approximately $0.682 \, 	ext{J}.
+Thus, the total energy dissipated in the resistor is approximately $0.682 \text{J}$.